-Liam Montgomery focuses on complex civil trials, principally in matters relating to life sciences, antitrust, and banking, financial, and actuarial services.
-Liam has tried numerous cases, including two as the first chair attorney.
-In recent years, he has been the senior associate managing and leading civil and criminal jury trials and arbitrations for national banks, international consulting firms, Fortune 50 companies, and individuals in federal and state courts across the country.
+An eleven-year veteran of United States Naval Aviation, Liam Montgomery zealously advocates for clients large and small.
+He focuses on complex civil trials, principally in matters relating to environmental law, life sciences, and financial and actuarial services.
+Liam has tried or arbitrated numerous cases, including two as the first chair attorney.
+He has managed and led civil and criminal jury trials and arbitrations for Fortune 50 companies, national banks, international consulting firms, and individuals in federal and state courts across the country.

-Selected to the Capital Pro Bono Honor Roll for six consecutive years, Liam’s active pro bono practice focuses on veterans’ causes, criminal defense and appeals, and landlord tenant matters.
-Liam is a member of the Board of Directors of the Network for Victim Recovery of DC, a non-profit that provides free legal and social services to the victims of crimes.
-He is also the Chair of the firm’s Landlord Tenant Resource Center program, and he is an active member of the firm’s Pro Bono Committee.
+Liam also actively gives back to the community through pro bono litigation and community service.
+In 2022, Liam was recognized as a finalist for Pro Bono Lawyer of the Year by Chambers.
+Selected to the Capital Pro Bono Honor Roll every year since 2011, Liam’s pro bono practice concentrates on veterans’ causes and advocating for victims of crime.
+Liam is the Chairman of the Board of Directors of the Network for Victim Recovery of DC, a non-profit that provides free legal and social services to the victims of crimes.

 Though all cases vary and none is predictive, Liam’s recent experience includes: